tensorflow/models/official/projects/pix2seq/README.md

 [![Pix2Seq](https://img.shields.io/badge/Pix2Seq-arXiv.2109.10852-B3181B?)](https://arxiv.org/abs/2109.10852).

-TensorFlow 2 implementation of A Language Modeling Framework for Object Detection [Here](https://github.com/google-research/pix2seq) is the official implementation of Pix2Seq in Tensorflow 2.
+TensorFlow 2 implementation of A Language Modeling Framework for Object Detection.

+The official implementation of Pix2Seq in Tensorflow 2 is [Here](https://github.com/google-research/pix2seq).

 ⚠️ Disclaimer: All datasets hyperlinked from this page are not owned or distributed by Google.
 The dataset is made available by third parties.